sinesy/GitBookLegacy/EE7-4-1-Create-a-new-mobile-app.md

-# Create a new mobile app
+# How to create a new mobile app

 In order to create a new mobile app, these steps are needed: